Testeh69/E-stock/README.md

-This repository contains Two Sofwtare:
+This repository contains two sofwtares:
   -Frontend : Mobile Software that read the QR code -Qr-code generator: Desktop software that generate the QR code